IviFoundation/IviOrganization/OperatingProcedures/IVI-1.2_OperatingProcedures_v1.91-2018-10-19.md

 The submission shall be adequately discussed at a Technical Committee meeting or by email communication for a period set by the Technical Committee chairperson but not to be less than 2 weeks.

 Once the discussion is exhausted, the Technical Committee shall vote whether to proceed with the new technology process.
-If approved, the submitting member must then complete the **IVI Foundation Submission of Technology Form** available from the IVI Foundation’s website, stating what intellectual property relating to the technology they own and indicating their willingness to license that technology to the IVI Foundation, including sub-licensing rights, on either a fee-free basis or under reasonable terms.
+If approved, the submitting member must then complete the **IVI Foundation Submission of Technology Form** available from the IVI Foundation’s *IPR Policy*, stating what intellectual property relating to the technology they own and indicating their willingness to license that technology to the IVI Foundation, including sub-licensing rights, on either a fee-free basis or under reasonable terms.

-Although not officially required to do so, until actually voting on the specification, other members of the IVI Foundation should, in accordance with the IP Policy, notify the foundation of any IP related to the submitted technology as early in the process as possible.
+Although not officially required to do so, until actually voting on the specification, other members of the IVI Foundation should, in accordance with the IPR Policy, notify the foundation of any IP related to the submitted technology as early in the process as possible.

 Once the technical committee has received the IVI Foundation Submission of Technology Form from the submitting member, it shall vote whether to initiate the new technical work (this vote requires a 2/3 super-majority).